sourcegraph/about/handbook/ops/finance/ap.md

 - Renegotiations can commence in a timely manner, in advance of cessation or renewal
 - Sourcegraph employees can go to market to request additional quotes from alternative suppliers (if required)
 - If desired, that a vendor / contractor can be terminated by Sourcegraph allowing for any required notice period

+Please note that we do not accept auto-renewal clauses unless approved via Legal and Finance.

 ##### New Supplier Form